What Makes a Mindful Morning Routine

 AVOID SCREEN TIME

-Whether it’s checking emails or scrolling social media feeds, your device can be a real distraction if you give it too much time first thing in the morning.
+Whether it’s checking emails or scrolling social media feeds, your device can be a real distraction if you give it too much time first thing in the morning routine.
 It can easily stall you on starting the day and it can knock your priorities and routine out of sync.
 Social media especially has been linked to increased levels of stress and anxiety in both adults and children and it’s addictive nature means it can be difficult to stop scrolling once started.
 What starts off as a quick 2-minute glance turns into 20 minutes of unproductive time you’ll never get back.
 Remember, your time is important, so avoid this at all costs!

 FIT IN SOME EXERCISE